kanishkegb/kanishkegb.github.io/_posts/2023-03-12-plotly-with-markdown.md

 ```sh
 { % include_relative relative/path/to/plotly_example.html % }
 ```
-**NOTE**: Make sure to delete the space between the curly brackets and the percentage signs.
+**NOTE**: Make sure to delete the space between the curly braces and the percentage signs.
 I had to keep the space here to avoid markdown parsing the line.

 Of course, replace `relative/path/to/` with the actual relative path.
 For example, if both markdown and the HTML files are in the same directory, this will be,